 An example is shown in the Figure below.
 The Application Server (AS) is sending two RTP video streams and a single RTP audio stream to UE.
 They are all multiplexed into the same UDP/IP traffic flow along with RTCP, DTLS and STUN.
 The current, Rel .18 Packet Detection Rules (PDRs) in the UPF only allow identification of the entire UDP/IP flow and mapping it to a single QoS flow.
-As a result, if PDU Set based QoS handling is beneficial for the RTP video streams it is applied to the QoS flow, and then RTP audio stream and all the other protocols, including lone PDUs (e.g. STUN, RTCP, TURN) are treated using the PDU Set based QoS handling even if that was not desirable.
+As a result, if PDU Set based QoS handling is beneficial for the RTP video streams it is applied to the QoS flow, and then RTP audio stream and all the other protocols, including lone PDUs in a video stream (e.g. SPS, PPS, etc.) and lone PDUs (e.g. STUN, RTCP, TURN) in other streams are treated using the PDU Set based QoS handling even if that was not desirable.

+Alternatively, for e2e encrypted traffic, PDU Set QoS handling and mapping of multiplexed media streams to QoS flow may be based on per-PDU metadata made available at the UPF (e.g. by having the UPF act as a proxy, terminating encryption for the metadata and other techniques).
+When the metadata indicates via a sub-flow ID that a PDU carries a media stream or is an individual PDU that require a particular QoS treatment, the PDU may be mapped to the appropriate QoS flow based on the sub-flow ID and whether the PDU is lone PDU or not.
+Note the per-PDU metadata also contains information needed by the UPF to determine PDU Set and End-of-Data-Burst Information sent to the RAN in the GTP-U HE.
+Additional metadata may be considered in the normative phase.

+Note: In this solution, the terms “sub-stream” and “media stream” are used interchangeably.
+A sub-stream or a media stream may be associated with a “sub-flow” that has a sub-flow ID for mapping PDUs to a QoS flow.

 6.29.2.2 Solution Description

 In this solution, the AF can request specific ordinary QoS or PDU Set QoS treatment for traffic flow components (sub-streams) in multiplexed stream it deems require a specified QoS treatment.
 The sub-streams that require dedicated QoS treatment are mapped into separate QoS Flows.
 All other PDUs are mapped to a QoS flow providing ordinary QoS.
 In a basic case for the example below, the AF may send a request for both RTP video streams to be served according to common PDU Set based QoS parameters while the RTP audio stream and the other protocols are served according to common ordinary QoS parameters specified either by the AF or configured in the PCF.
 In contrast, in an extreme case the AF could send a request for each RTP media stream and also the DTLS-based WebRTC data channel to be served according to their dedicated QoS requirements, with video streams served according to PDU Set based QoS handling.
+Similarly, in the case of e2e encrypted traffic where metadata identifying sub-flows (via a Sub-flow Identifier) is provided by the application to the UPF, the AF may request ordinary or PDU Set QoS treatment for each of the identifiable sub-flows.